GRADE 2 Repair & Alteration

 The Fellowship Inn is of outstanding significance as most of the interior fittings and original layout survive as well as the exterior appearance being largely unchanged and this makes it a rare, virtually unaltered, example of a 1920s ‘improved public house’.
 Architecturally, the building shows all the salient features of a typical ‘improved’ pub of this era with its ‘Brewers’ Tudor’ style, large bar areas, halls of entertainment, refreshment room, children’s room, off sales shop and ample kitchen facilities.
 Historically, it was built to serve the London County Council’s Bellingham Estate by one of the major improving breweries and is an early example of the LCC allowing a pub to be built on one of their estates and is illustrative of a change in social housing policy.

-The designs now have Planning Permission and Listed Building Consent and drawings and specifications are currently being prepared to go to tender early in 2017.
+The designs now have Planning Permission and Listed Building Consent and tenders received ready for the project to start on site in late 2017.